pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.26

+December 21, 2024

+- iOS: add dark and tinted icons.
+- Performance improvements (e.g. Enable react native new architecture (fabric) and upgrade to Expo SDK 52).
+- Some design tweaks.

 ### 5.3.25

 November 2, 2024